yousean-ai/UGS/Features.md

 ## UGS Platform
 * **Configurable user interface**
   * Customizable toolbox for common actions
-  * Customizable toolbar for common actions
+  * Customizable toolbar
   * Dockable windows that can be moved to suit your needs
   * Responsive UI supporting big and small screens
 * **Visualize g-code files**
   * Real time tool position feedback
   * Right click in visualizer to jog to location
   * Right click to set the current work position
+  * Customizable colors
+  * Different colors for paths of different types (G0, G1, G2, G3)
 * **Real time overrides**
   * Fine tune the feed rate of a running g-code program
   * Fine tune the spindle speed of a running g-code program